Sebastien-web/php-recap/README.md

 Then restart your PowerShell.

-**On Windows, after each installation, you must start a new Power Shell** in order to use the installed packages.
+**On Windows, after each installation, you must start a new PowerShell** in order to use the installed packages.
 All command listed here must only be used inside the PowerShell (not the default command prompt).

 ### MacOS 10.14